Skip to main content

 What can be done?

-Parents, policymakers, and school administrators need to stay informed about how this increasing trend in youth sexting may be affecting their students’ health and overall well-being.
+Parents, policymakers, and school administrators need to stay informed.
+The increasing trend in youth sexting may be affecting students’ health and overall well-being.
 Students are increasingly consuming and sending pornography at school.
-Due to the negative impacts, both legally and behaviorally, it is key to stay abreast and be able to respond to these potential challenges.
+Due to the negative impacts, both legally and behaviorally, it is important to stay informed.
+We must be able to respond to these potential challenges.

 Related: Therapists Helped Design This “Safer” Smartphone, and It’s a Game-Changer for Kids

 Education surrounding the impacts of sexting and pornography is crucial in informing youth on the serious implications of sending, receiving, and sharing “nudes.”
 As sexting becomes increasingly normalized and even often expected, youth need to be made aware of the dangers.
-Fight the New Drug’s presentation program is specifically designed for students, parents, and educators to spark a healthy conversation on the realities of pornography and the dangers of sexting.
+Fight the New Drug’s presentation program is designed for students, parents, and educators.
+It aims to spark a healthy conversation about the realities of pornography and the dangers of sexting.

 Book a youth presentation at your school